kartonfarkas/api_docs/source/suite/emails/email_data.rst

    * - email_category
      - int
      - category ID of the email
-     - Categories may be retrieved via the :doc:`emails_get_email_category_lists` endpoint
+     - Categories may be retrieved via the :doc:`email_categories` endpoint
    * - filter
      - int
      - filter ID
-     - Available filters can be retrieved via the :doc:`../contacts/listing_segments` endpoint
+     - Available filters can be retrieved via the :doc:`../contacts/segment_list` endpoint
    * - contactlist
      - int
      - contact list ID
-     - Contact lists may be retrieved via the :doc:`../contacts/listing_contact_lists` endpoint
+     - Contact lists may be retrieved via the :doc:`../contacts/contact_list_list` endpoint
    * - cc_list
      - int
      - Contact list ID, if the email is sent, this contactlist also receives it.
 Only works if BCC List is enabled.